 About The Mark Pollock Trust

-At the Mark Pollock Trust we believe we can cure paralysis in our lifetime.
-To do it, we are exploring the intersection where humans and technology collide, catalysing collaborations that have never been done before and unlocking $1 billion to make the cure a reality.
+Mark Pollock believes we can cure paralysis in our lifetime.
+To do it, he is exploring the intersection where humans and technology collide, catalysing collaborations that have never been done before and unlocking $1 billion to make the cure a reality.